function61/varasto/docs/data-interfaces/fuse/index.md

 Note: `$ sto ...` commands unless prefixed with `$ sto server` are Varasto **client** commands since you'll use the client more often.

-You can run `$ sto config-init` to generate the config file.
+You can run `$ sto config init` to generate the config file.

 For `auth_token` you need to create an API token in `Settings > Users`.